davidwrpayne/WellMeterSystem/README.md

 - possible improvement is to calculate the distance based on temprature and humdity if you had those sensors available.
 - Use ENV vars for GPIO pin configuration
 - Use ENV var to configure the output log location

+- write to the unpublished
+- publish by writing to http payne.work
+  - move measurement to published folder